 This is the name of one of Judah's sons.
-See how you
+See how you translated this name in [Genesis 38:5]

 He did not know her again

 This is a polite way of saying that Judah did not have sexual relations with her again.
 You may need to use another euphemism in your language.